billhhh/KRPO_LLMs_RL/README.md

 ```

 In both train.py and eval.py, group_advantages_baseline() function is how the baseline model gets group advantages.
+Togged the baseline=True or False in the training script.

 ### Additional Base models and Data